-In accordance with section 551 of the Companies Act, the board of directors may be generally and unconditionally authorized to exercise all the powers of the company to allot shares up to an aggregate nominal amount equal to the amount stated in the relevant ordinary resolution authorizing such allotment.
-The authorities referred to above were included in the ordinary resolutions passed on , 2018 and remain in force at the date of this prospectus.
+In accordance with section 551 of the Companies Act, the board of directors may be generally and unconditionally authorized to exercise for each prescribed period all the powers of the company to allot shares up to an aggregate nominal amount equal to the amount stated in the relevant ordinary resolution authorizing such allotment.
+The authorities referred to above are included in our articles of association which will become effective upon the completion of this offering and remain in force at the date of this prospectus.

-The provisions of section 561 of the Companies Act (which confer on shareholders rights of preemption in respect of the allotment of equity securities which are paid up in cash) apply to the company except to the extent disapplied by special resolution of the shareholders of the company.
-Such preemption rights have been disapplied by a special resolution passed on , 2018.
+The provisions of section 561 of the Companies Act (which confer on shareholders rights of preemption in respect of the allotment of equity securities which are paid up in cash) apply to the company except to the extent disapplied by special resolution of the shareholders of the company, or in the company's articles of association.
+Such preemption rights will be disapplied by our articles of association which will be effective upon the completion of this offering.